Riding a bike and walking

 These counts include:

-- An automated count on the Capital City Trail near Nicholson Street Fitzroy North.
-Data
+• An automated count on the Capital City Trail near Nicholson Street Fitzroy North.
+View available data

-- A 7am to 7pm count of bike rider and walker movements on the Upfield Shared Path and Sydney Road.
-Obervations available for an Autumn weekday for 2015, 2017 and 2019.
-Data
+• A 7 am to 7 pm count of bike rider and walker movements on the Upfield Shared Path and Sydney Road.
+Observations available for an Autumn weekday for 2015, 2017 and 2019.
+Download available data (ZIP file)

 The Department of Transport (VicRoads) also counts bikes using automated counters at selected locations.
-Data.
+View data on the Department of Transport webpage.

 Further cycling resources